Save money on your car insurance

 If you’re going to be driving on any particularly hazardous, snow-covered roads, or in some parts of Europe, you may have to fit a set of snow chains to your tyres – however, these should only be used on roads that have a compacted covering of snow or ice else you risk damaging both the road surface and your vehicle.

 Again they usually only need fitting to the driving wheels and will set you back north of £60 a pair – and there’s always the chance they’ll work out more trouble than they’re worth if you have to keep removing them every time you take to a road that’s been gritted.

 If you get stranded

-Even if your car has new tyres, socks or chains fitted, you still need to take care when driving in ice and snow as the adverse conditions mean it’s easy to lose control, so read Drive safe as winter bites for a comprehensive list of seasonal driving tips.
+Even if your car has new tyres, socks or chains fitted, you still need to take care when driving in ice and snow as the adverse conditions mean it’s easy to lose control.

 *Getting stranded in a snow drift is a very real hazard during the winter, especially on some of the UK’s more exposed A-roads, so you should pack a snow survival kit in your boot, comprising: jump leads, ice scraper, torch, first aid kit, blankets, warm clothes, small shovel, in-car mobile phone charger (or spare, fully charged phone), drinking water and non-perishable food.

 If worst comes to worst and you find yourself stranded, stay with your car and call your breakdown recovery service and, if necessary, the police – try not to rely on family or friends for help as they might end up in the same strife as you.